open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/topic.md

 	 2. _"compact"_

+### topicConfig

+ - Contains key/value pair of topic configuration.
+ - Type: `object`

-_This document was updated on: Tuesday, January 25, 2022_
+_This document was updated on: Monday, March 7, 2022_